Hours and Grade Point Average Requirements

 Decision Point 2 Portfolio

-At Decision Point 2 (DP 2), your portfolio needs to include a revised set of reflective statements for each Interstate New Teachers Assessment and Support Consortium (INTASC) principle.
-These should be clearly labeled DP 2 reflections, and they should appear immediately above those you wrote for Decision Point 1 so that reviewers can chart the development of your thinking about each INTASC principle.
+At Decision Point 2 (DP 2), your portfolio needs to include a new, revised set of reflective statements for each Interstate New Teachers Assessment and Support Consortium (InTASC) standards.
+These should be clearly labeled DP 2 reflections, and they should appear immediately above those you wrote for Decision Point 1 so that reviewers can chart the development of your thinking about each InTASC standard.

-You also need to include one artifact with an accompanying rationale clearly labeled DP 2 for INTASC Principles No. 1 through 3.
+You also need to include one artifact with an accompanying rationale clearly labeled DP 2 for InTASC Standards No. 1, 2, and 4.
 Two of the artifacts come from specific classes EDMU 205 and EDPS 251; therefore, it is necessary to have taken these classes before you turn in your portfolio.